yongler/Peggle-clone/README.md

 - Winning or losing
    - When game mode is normalgame, it should win when all orange pegs are hit and there is still time left.
-   - When game mode is beatthescore, it should win when the score obtained is higher than the beatthescore indicated at the top and there is still time left.
+   - When game mode is beatthescore, it should win when the score obtained is higher than the beatthescore(5000) indicated at the top and there is still time left.
-   - When game mode is siamleftsiamright, it should win when n balls is shot and no pegs are hit and there is still time left.
+   - When game mode is siamleftsiamright, it should win when 5 balls is shot and no pegs are hit and there is still time left.

    - When game mode is normalgame, it should lose when (there are stil orange pegs not hit and no balls are left) or there is no time left.
-   - When game mode is beatthescore, it should lose when (the score obtained is lower than the beatthescore indicated at the top and no balls are left) or there is no time left.
+   - When game mode is beatthescore, it should lose when (the score obtained is lower than the beatthescore(5000) indicated at the top and no balls are left) or there is no time left.
-   - When game mode is siamleftsiamright, it should lose when lesser than n balls is shot and (pegs are hit or there is no time left).
+   - When game mode is siamleftsiamright, it should lose when lesser than 5 balls is shot and (pegs are hit or there is no time left).
 - Game
     - When game is tested on potrait screen, it should work as below sections
     - When game is tested on different ipad screen sizes, it should work as below sections